0xbb/apple_set_os.efi/README.md

 mkdir /boot/efi/EFI/tools
 cp apple_set_os.efi /boot/efi/EFI/tools
 ```

-The EFI program can then be chainloaded by any EFI bootloader like Grub, rEFInd etc.

 For Grub the following entry in ``40_custom`` can be used to chainload apple_set_os.efi every start:
 ```